Novelis quits can recycling venture with Alcoa

 Neither Alcoa nor Novelis revealed financial details of Novelis' withdrawal from the venture, which was originally planned to last until 2014.
 Novelis owned 55.8 percent of Evermore.

-Atlanta-based Novelis, a unit of India's HindalCo Industries Ltd (HALC.NS), said it would establish a new organization for the procurement of used beverage cans (UBCs) in North America.
+Atlanta-based Novelis, a unit of India's HindalCo Industries Ltd, said it would establish a new organization for the procurement of used beverage cans (UBCs) in North America.

 Novelis will procure UBCs for its recycling plants in Greensboro, Georgia, Berea, Kentucky, and Oswego, New York, through the new organization, it said.